Yaazarai/Bit-Twiddler/README.md

 # Multi-Bit-Toggles
 Simple bit-twiddling hacks for toggling multiple bits at once.

 The magic number `8` here is for 8 bits in a byte.
 So `sizeof(type) * 8` yields the number of bits in a specific type.
+The `bitCount` is the number of bits you want to twiddle left from the bit index `bitIndex`.

 Clear Multiple Bits:
 ```